LukasWoodtli/WebPage/pelican/content/object_databases.md

 ### Class Hierarchy Index (CH-Index)

 - One search structure for all objects of all types of indexed hierarchy
-- One index on the common attribute for all classes of a iheritance graph
+- One index on the common attribute for all classes of a inheritance graph
 - Leaf node consists of
     - key-value
     - key directory
         - contains an entry for each class that has instances with the key-value in the indexed attribute
-        - entry for a class consist of class identifier and offset fo list of OIDs in index record
+        - entry for a class consist of class identifier and offset for list of OIDs in index record
     - number of elements in list of OIDs (for each class in the inheritance graph)
     - list of OIDs
 - Evaluator scans through $B^+$-tree once